How to Make Decisions From the Inside Out, Not the Outside In

 Have you ever heard the phrase, ‘Listen to your heart?”
 Well, this is how you do it.

 Be sure to tune in to your own inner experience and develop trust in it over time because everyone’s inner world is a little bit different.
-The more you do it, i.e., the more you ask your heart for guidance and listen to its response, the more intuitive the language of your heart will become to you and the more receptive you’ll become to it.
+The more you do it, i.e., the more you ask your heart for guidance and listen to its response in and around your body and via your senses, the more intuitive the language of your heart will become to you and the more receptive you’ll become to it.

-As you keep feeling your way into a decision through tuning in to your bodily sensations, zero in on a likely decision and ask yourself, “Is this decision in alignment with the best version of myself?”
+As you keep feeling your way into a decision through tuning in to your bodily sensations, zero in on a likely decision and ask yourself, “Does this decision feel aligned with the kind of life, relationships, and way of being I genuinely want to move toward?”
 This is a way to let your mind and heart collaborate a bit on the decision-making process.

 This can sometimes be the most challenging part… acting on a heart-centered desire that you’ve felt into but that your mind maybe judges as incorrect, childish, or stupid.
 Begin with just a small step and let your trust in your inner self develop rather than jumping head-first into a decision and scaring the $h!t out of yourself in the process ;) Then take another step in your heart-centered direction.
 Go as slowly as you need.
 There’s absolutely no rush.

 Practice is how you build self-trust and self-confidence, and reflection is how you help your mind to make connections between the actions you took and the outcomes that followed (which is key to our learning about the difference that outside-in and inside-out decisions have on our life, in the first place!).
 As you keep practicing turning to your heart for direction on your decisions, reflect on how previous decisions have gone.
-Journal, draw, and/or talk about these heart-centered decisions to let your mind know that seemingly irrational yet heart-centered decisions can lead to pretty great outcomes, too.
+Journal, draw, and/or talk about these heart-centered decisions, including decisions that may not have made immediate logical sense at first, but ultimately felt deeply aligned internally.

 In short, making decisions from the inside out is all about tuning into your heart and noticing, by feeling, the messages that your heart shares through your body’s sensations and acting on them.
 You can’t analyze and logic your way to a heart-centered decision.
 Rather than judging or thinking your way to a decision, enlist a collaboration of your mind and heart and feel your way to a decision.
 According to the Institute of HeartMath, it’s when the mind and heart are cooperating together that “they increase outcomes that fit the need of the situation.”
 Which is what we all ultimately want, isn’t it?